sadrozzy/JTR/README.md

 ##  JetBrains Trial Reset

-At first, works only for Windows.

 ## 🔨 Getting Started

+At first, works only on Windows.

 Specify the product of interest in the liс_dir variable

+For special:

+To start automatically, use the task scheduler and a special .exe version

 ## 🚧 Example: